nheyn/isomorphic-dispatcher/README.md

 * Stores can use any data structure for its state
 * Stores can use multiple updater functions to mutate their state
 * Updater functions can finish running on the server (to query a database, make api calls, etc) with one function call
-	* NOTE: The connection to the server must be implemented separately, see [express-isomorphic-dispatcher](#) for use with express or an example for custom implementations (still abstracting out of another project, will  be on Github soon)
+	* NOTE: The connection to the server must be implemented separately, see [express-isomorphic-dispatcher](https://github.com/nheyn/express-isomorphic-dispatcher) for use with express or an example for custom implementations

 ### Dependencies
 * ES2015(ES6) Promises